-The Asset Information Services organisation has been designed to serve as the trusted source of asset-related data, information and insight from which informed business decisions can be made that optimally and sustainably balance investment, safety risk and performance across the railway as a system.
-Its services portfolio is being developed to transform the way data and information products are delivered across the rail industry, providing clarity and consistency to the specification, collection, evaluation and collation of data and the structured analysis and communication of asset information through visualisation tools and decision support modelling.
+The Asset Information Services organisation has been designed to serve as the trusted source of asset-related data, information and insight from which informed business decisions can be made that optimally and sustainably balance investment, safety risk and performance across the railway as a system and deliver for passenger and freight customers.
+Its services portfolio has been developed to transform the way data and information products are delivered across the rail industry, providing clarity and consistency to the specification, collection, evaluation and collation of data and the structured analysis and communication of asset information through visualisation tools and decision support modelling.